OK, Google: how to optimize a website for voice search

 Google voice search

 Today, we will focus specifically on Google voice search.
 To activate it, users say “OK, Google” or “Hey, Google” to their smartphone with a Google page search open.
 On desktops, users need to tap on the microphone icon.

-The main goal of voice search is to quickly give users the desired result.
+The main goal of Google voice search is to quickly give users the desired result.
 By considering its usefulness and relevance, Google selects only one result to read out in voice.
 Others are simply shown on the page as usual.

 So let’s see what to do so that your website’s content becomes the chosen one — in other words, how to optimize a website for voice search.

-Featured snippets, also known as answer boxes, are the ones shown by Google on top of organic search.
-The content selected for featured snippets is highly likely to be delivered as voice results.
+Featured snippets, also known as answer boxes, are the ones shown by Google on top of an organic search.
+The content selected for featured snippets is highly likely to be delivered as Google voice results.

 The optimal length of a featured snippet is 29 words.
 H-tags, lists, and bullet points are especially welcome.